 You must reapply for financial aid every academic year.
-Apply on-line at studentaid.gov on or after October 1 each year.
+Apply on-line at studentaid.gov on or after October 1 each year or when the FAFSA is available.
 You are encouraged to watch for financial aid news through campus media such as newsletters, student newspapers, or bulletin board displays.